Gift-David/Gift-David/README.md

 <h1 align="center">Hi there, I'm David Gift! 👋</h1>
 <p align="center">
-  🌱 Learning Blockchain & Backend Development • 🛠 Building software solutions for businesses
+  🌱 Backend Development • 🛠 Building software solutions for businesses
 </p>

 ## About Me 🚀

-I'm a passionate blockchain and backend developer committed to building efficient and secured software solutions for businesses.
+I'm a result oriented backend developer committed to building secure, scalable and efficient software solutions for businesses.
+From building custom APIs to designing robust backend architectures that ensure high performance and seamless user experiences.
 I love tackling complex problems, learning new skills, and collaborating with diverse teams to create innovative solutions.

 ---